 2012 - The rear of the Rialto from Spring St. Orpheum Theatre owner Steve Needleman's company, Anjac Fashion Buildings, owns most of the block with the exception of the Rialto and Tower Theatre properties.
 Photo: Bill Counter

 2017 - A look west across the Rialto toward the Hamburger / May Co. / Broadway Trade Center building during its exterior restoration.
-Thanks to Bao Le for his photo, a post on the DTLA Development Facebook page.
+Thanks to Bao Le for his photo, a post on the DTLA Development Facebook group.

 The Rialto in the Movies: